-► To reset to factory defaults using the reset button:

-- 1. Connect a computer to the PX3TS.
-See Connecting the PX3TS to a Computer (on page 25). - 2.
+- To reset to factory defaults using the reset button: - 1.
+Connect a computer to the PX3TS.
+See Connecting the PX3TS to a Computer (on page 23). - 2.
 Launch a terminal emulation program such as Kermit or PuTTY, and open a window on the PX3TS.
-For information on the serial port configuration, see Step 2 of Initial Network Configuration via CLI (on page 839). - 3.
-Press (and release) the Reset button of the PX3TS device while pressing the Esc key of the keyboard several times in rapid succession.
+For information on the serial port configuration, see Step 2 of Initial Network Configuration via CLI (on page 851). - Press (and release) the Reset button of the PX3TS device while pressing the Esc key of the keyboard several times in rapid succession.
 A prompt (=>) should appear after about one second. - 4.
-Type defaults to reset the PX3TS to its factory defaults.

-5. Wait until the Username prompt appears, indicating the reset is complete.
+Type defaults to reset the PX3TS to its factory defaults. - 5.
+Wait until the reset is complete.